When you’re being hospitalised, the last thing you would want to worry about is whether or not your income is disrupted while you’re being treated.

 Who Needs Hospital Cash Insurance?

 While everyone who has the potential to fall ill and hospitalised can benefit from having a hospital cash insurance policy cover, it’s especially useful to those who do not have a fixed income, such as self-employed individuals, freelancers, Grab or Uber drivers, or anyone who earns their income on a daily basis.
-The pay-out from the hospital cash insurance policy can be used to pay off daily expenses such as:
+The pay-out from this health insurance policy can be used to pay off daily expenses such as:

 - Daily living costs such as groceries